Xianyang: Qin dynasty

 Qin Shi Huang expanded Xianyang beyond the walls.
 Then he built replicas of the palaces of all the conquered states along the Wei River.
 In 220 BC, he built Xin Palace (新城 (Xīnchéng)) and later renamed it Wei Palace (渭城 (Wèichéng)), named after the Wei River.
 He continued with the theme of earth as the mirror of heaven building a network of 300 palaces in the Wei valley connected by elevated roads.
 In 212 BC, he built the Epang Palace (阿房宮 (Ēpánggōng)).

 Shortly after the First Emperor's death in 210 BC revolts erupted.
 At the beginning of December 207 BC, the last Qin emperor Ziying surrendered to rebel leader Liu Bang, who entered Xianyang peacefully without harming the locals.
 However, Liu Bang was forced to hand the city over to another more ruthless rebel leader, Xiang Yu, whose army greatly outnumbered Liu Bang's.
 Xiang Yu then killed Ziying and burned Xianyang in 206 BC, destroying the sole surviving copies of several banned books that were kept in the royal library.

 In 202 BC, after defeating Xiang Yu in Battle of Gaixia and ending the Chu-Han contention, Liu Bang was crowned the emperor of the newly established Han dynasty, and he built a new capital across the Wei River merely miles from the ruins of old Xianyang and named this new city Chang'an.

-The Han-era town of Anling (安陵, tomb of emperor Hui) was located nearby and houses some of the Han dynasty's mausoleums.
+Later History

+During the Han dynasty, parts of Xianyang south of the Wei River were incorporated into the new imperial capital Chang'an, while the area north of the river became the Weicheng (渭城) County.
+Liu Bang, the Emperor Gaozu of Han, chose the high plain in Xianyang to be the site of his own mausoleum, and many of his successors followed suit.
+In order to secure the imperial mausoleums, the Han dynasty established five "mausoleum towns" (陵邑) and resettled many rich and prominent families of the empire there.
+Over time, Wuling (五陵, "Five Mausoleums") became a name that was associated with the empire's elite for many centuries.

+Weicheng was home to the first relay station out of the capital Chang'an on the road to the western frontiers during the Tang era.
+In Tang literature, Weicheng was associated with parting.
+It was the setting of many poems, most notably Wang Wei's "A Song at Weicheng", a classic of farewell poetry.

+Present-day Xianyang was established in 1371, during the early Ming dynasty.